BadRequest404/omtest/readme.md

 │── README.md              # Documentation
 │── .gitignore             # Git Ignore File
 ```

-## Submission Instructions
-1. Ensure all tests pass locally and in GitHub Actions.
-2. Push the latest changes to GitHub.
-3. Share the **GitHub repository link** for submission.

 ## License
 This project is open-source and licensed under the MIT License.